Julien Ingrassia: M-Sport (2017–2018)

 Ogier & Ingrassia at 2017 Rallye Deutschland.

 A month later, the World Champions were announced at M-Sport for 2017.
 They began that new challenge with a victory at Rallye Monte-Carlo and then confirmed their leadership with nine podiums and another win in Portugal.
 They won the title at the penultimate rally of the season, beating rivals Thierry Neuville and Ott Tänak in the championship.

 The duo remained another year with M-Sport.
 Yet again, they kicked off the championship with a victory at Rallye Monte-Carlo, the sixth for them and fifth in a row, which is a record for this legendary rally.
-After winning also in Mexico and France, the rest of the season was less successful for them, to the point that they were only third in the championship three rounds from the end, behind Thierry Neuville and Ott Tänak.
-But Sébastien Ogier and Julien Ingrassia won Wales Rally GB, regained the championship lead in the following rally and then ended Rally Australia with their sixth title.
+After winning also in Mexico and France, the rest of the season was less successful for them, to the point that they were only third in the championship three rounds from the end, behind Neuville and Tänak.
+But Ogier and Ingrassia won Wales Rally GB, regained the championship lead in the following rally and then ended Rally Australia with their sixth title.

 Return to Citroën (2019)

-Seven years after their collaboration ended, Sébastien Ogier and Julien Ingrassia were back in Citroën for 2019.
+Seven years after their collaboration ended, Ogier and Ingrassia were back in Citroën for 2019.
 For the sixth time in a row, they began the season with a win at Rallye Monte-Carlo, after an intense duel with Thierry Neuville and Nicolas Gilsoul and a gap of just 2.2 at the end, the smallest in the event's history.
 After a more complicated Rally Sweden, the pair put in a strong performance on the first gravel rally of the season, in Mexico, collecting the maximum possible points with the rally win and the best time in the Power Stage.
 Despite another win in Turkey, it was a season of ups and lows with the C3 WRC and they ended third overall.
 The crew then left Citroën and signed up with Toyota Gazoo Racing for 2020.

 Toyota (2020-2021)

 For the first time in six years, they were beaten at Rally Monte Carlo, but scored their first win in the Toyota Yaris WRC in Mexico, which took place in early March.
-While the Covid-19 pandemic began to break out, the event was cut short and the championship went into an enforced six-month break.
+While the COVID-19 pandemic began to break out, the event was cut short and the championship went into an enforced six-month break.
 As the season resumed with new events, Ingrassia and Ogier won the Monza Rally that rounded off a shortened season and clinched their seventh world title, all of them set with three manufacturers.

 The French pair re-signed for a final year, this time more complete.
 The first half was very strong, with four wins in six rallies, including a successful first visit to the legendary Safari Rally.

-On 7 October, Julien Ingrassia announced his decision to end his career as a co-driver at the end of the 2021 season after 16 seasons alongside Sébastien Ogier.
+On 7 October, Ingrassia announced his decision to end his career as a co-driver at the end of the 2021 season after 16 seasons alongside Ogier.